-Many factors drive the increase in health premiums, including inflation, cost shifting, utilization, and the introduction of new technology.
-This report examines the increases in premiums in Colorado, compares them to the experience nationwide and provides a breakdown of how the actual premiums collected in Colorado during 2011 were used.
+Many factors drive the increase in health premiums, including inflation, cost shifting, utilization, introduction of new technology, and many others.
+This report examines the increases in premiums in Colorado, compares them to the experience nationwide and provides a breakdown of how the actual premiums collected in Colorado during 2013 were used.
 This report provides an overview of health insurance in Colorado, the sources of coverage and the types of coverage available.
-An overview of health insurance regulation in Colorado and the roles of the Division of Insurance are provided, including the steps taken to ensure consumer protection.
+An overview of health insurance regulation in Colorado and the roles which the Division of Insurance provide, including the steps taken to ensure consumer protection.
 Finally, this report examines the ten largest health insurers in Colorado and provides financial information for each.